image-js/image-js-docs/docs/Basics/Working with Images.md

 - [Alpha channel](../Glossary.md#alpha-channel 'internal link on alpha-channel'): channel that represents the transparency or opacity levels of pixels.

 - [Metadata](../Glossary.md#metadata 'internal link on metadata'): data about data.
-A basic example would be date and time when an image was taken
+A basic example would be date and time when an image was taken.

 ### Features